AODocs-Dev/api-documentation/aodocs-staging.altirnao.com/Guides/20-Authentication/00-Overview.md

 # Authenticate your users

-Every request sent to the **API provider** (AODocs) must include some method of authentication to verify the identity of the **data owner** and to authorize any activity done on their behalf.
-This is required regardless of who plays the role of **API consumer**: you directly, or an app on your behalf.
+Every request sent to the **API provider** (AODocs) must include some method of authentication to verify the identity of the **data owner** (or, in the case of AODocs, the end-user who has access), and to authorize any activity done on their behalf.
+This is required regardless of whether the **API consumer** is a person manually interacting with the API portal; or a client app interacting on their behalf.

 ![api-auth-model](/img/api-relationship2.png)